DiweiZhu/OpenStackClient-CS6620NEU21Fall/README.md

 2. For the commands we need to add into OpenStackClient, find out which APIs their client-specific methods are ultimately calling.
 3. Find corresponding methods in OpenStackSDK that are calling the same APIs.
 4. If the corresponding methods exist in OpenStackSDK, change code of the commands to use the methods.
-5. If they do not exist, send requests to the API directly in OpenStackClient.
+5. If they do not exist, use methods in service-specific libraries.
+The command will then need to be switched to using OpenStackSDK.
 6. Write unit tests and functional tests to make sure the new added methods act as expected.

 ## 5. Acceptance criteria

-Two major tasks are envisioned as an end goal for our project: OpenStack’s task to transition all project-specific clients to openstackclient has already had significant progress prior to starting our project.
-Some clients have already been replaced.
-Our aim is to migrate the client for Nova(Compute service) - novaclient to OpenStackSDK, and Cinder(Block Storage service) - cinderclient to OpenStackSDK.
-The second goal is to identify commands and options that exist in the project-specific clients but not openstackclient and then add these missing commands to openstackclient.

 It may be a challenge anticipating how long our tasks may take given the stringent contributor standards, processes, and general unfamiliarity with the massive codebase.
 Based on our mentors' estimate, we may only be able to complete one of these tasks.
-The cinder is harder than the nova as our mentors have already done part of nova, we may set out to complete nova first, and treat cinder as a stretch goal.
+Cinder is harder than the nova as our mentors have already done part of nova, we may set out to complete nova migration work first, and treat others as stretch goals.

+During the process we recognized that it is still very difficult for ust to completely switch all nova commands to using OpenStackSDK.
+There are over 60 nova commands to be migrated, while it normally take 3 to 4 weeks to merge one, not mentioning there are some commands with extra difficulty compared to the other.
+Our target was then adjusted to making sure everyone of us make at least one patch merged.

 ## 6. Installation
 Some Linux distributions include packaged versions of the OpenStack command-line clients that you can install directly, but we’ll install from Pip.
 Install pip through the package manager for your system: